Synodic-Software/Soul-Engine/Soul Engine/doc/documentation.md

 Soul Engine Documentation
 =====
 ###Please Note this is a work in progress
 ######Our full documentation resides in our Wiki [here](https://github.com/Behemyth/Soul-Engine/wiki/Documentation).
-This file is included to ensure documentaation availability offline.
+This file is included to ensure documentation availability offline.

 <br/>
 ##Table of Contents